raylib-extras/simple_ecs/README.md

 #### MacOS
 CD into the directory, run ./premake5.osx gmake2 and then run make

+## Using
+ecs.h is  single header library file, and uses the _ECS_IMPLEMENTATION #define to work You must have
+#define _ECS_IMPLEMENTATION
+#include "ecs.h"

+In one and only one cpp file.

 # ECS Basics
 The goal of an ECS is to break gamplay objects into discrete components and have systems that itterate over those components quickly to do things.